Priyesh-11/Lost-n-found-web/readme.md

-project made my suyash and priyesh
+project made by suyash and priyesh

+it is a lsot and found web app build using

+Frontend : react+vite, tailwindcss
+backend : python-flask,
+database : MySQL, SQLAlchemy